eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

 This function logs in a session, enabling any other `XRCE` communication with the *Agent*.

 :session: Session structure previously initialized.
-:retries: Number of :code:`retries` to try to create a session.
+:retries: Number of attempts for creating a session.

 ------